markh2016/switchboard/README.md

 switch bourd with timer for raspberry pi   inclusive clock timer I have yet more work to do on this  Fully functional up to now  though

+Done for model RPI3 B +

 Setting  of the switch broad itself

-1: make a directory on your SD car on the Raspberry  and call this  switchboard
+1: make a directory on your SD card on the Raspberry  and call this  switchboard
 2: CD into this folder an either download all via  clone  or use  git clone https://github.com/markh2016/switchboard.git Alternatively  down load in zip format and  unzip contents to that folder

 3 : Although the executable is  pre compiled  I would run  the command “ make clean  from terminal in that directory    then run make  This will produce the required excitable